No. 115 Squadron RAF: Formation and First World War

 No. 115 Squadron, RFC, was formed at Catterick, Yorkshire, on 1 December 1917 from a nucleus provided by No. 52 Training Squadron.
 At the end of August 1918, after having been equipped with Handley Page O/400 twin-engined bombers, it joined the Independent Air Force in France.
 Its first raid was made in the night of 16/17 September when nearly 4 tons of bombs were dropped on Metz-Sablon.
 For this raid the squadron was congratulated by Major-General Sir Hugh Trenchard and the OC 83rd Wing who described the raid as "the finest piece of work which has ever been done by a new squadron".
 Its most successful raid was made against Morhange airfield when five O/400s, making double trips, dropped 6 1/2 tons of bombs on their objective.
 During its service in France, No. 115 made fifteen raids, the longest being to Baden and dropped 26 tons of bombs.
-From November 1918, 115 Squadron was based at RAF Saint Inglevert.
-The squadron returned to England on 4 March 1919 and disbanded on 18 October 1919 at Ford Junction.
+From November 1918, 115 Squadron was based at Saint-Inglevert Aerodrome.
+The squadron returned to England on 4 March 1919 and disbanded on 18 October 1919 at RAF Ford Junction.